-Many neuroleptic agents have been associated with QT prolonga tion, torsades de pointes, and cardiac arrest.
-Administer neuroleptic agents with extreme caution in the presence of risk factors for devel opment of prolonged QT syndrome and torsades de pointes, such as: 1) clinically significant bradycardia (less than 50 bpm), 2) any clinically significant cardiac disease, including baseline prolonged QT interval, 3) treatment with Class I and Class III antiarrhythmics treatment with monoamine oxidase inhibitors (MAOI's), 5) con comitant treatment with other drug products known to prolong the QT interval and 6) electrolyte imbalance, in particular hypokalemia diuretics) that may cause electrolyte imbalance.
+5.13 Risks due to Interaction with Neuroleptic Agents Many neuroleptic agents have been associated with QT prolongatio torsades de pointes, and cardiac arrest.
+Administer neuroleptic agents vith extreme caution in the presence of risk factors for develop ment of prolonged QT syndrome and torsades de pointes, such as: ) clinically significant bradycardia (less than 50 bpm), 2) any clinically significant cardiac disease, including baseline prolonged QT interval. treatment with Class I and Class III antiarrhythmics, 4) treatment with monoamine oxidase inhibitors (MAOI's), 5) concomitant treatment with other drug products known to prolong the QT interval and 6) electrolyte imbalance, in particular hypokalemia and hypomagnesemia, or concomitant treatment with drugs (e.g., diuretics) that may cause electrolyte imbalance.

-Elevated blood pressure, with and without pre-existing hypertension, has been reported following administration of Fentanyl Citrate Injection combined with a neuroleptic.
-This might be due to unexplained alterations in sympathetic activity following large doses; however, it is also frequently attributed to anesthetic and surgical stimulation during light anesthesia.
+Elevated blood pressure, with and without pre-existing hyperten sion, has been reported following administration of Fentanyl Citrate Injection combined with a neuroleptic.
+This might be due to unexplained alterations in sympathetic activity following large dose however, it is also frequently attributed to anesthetic and surgical timulation during light anesthesia.

 ECG monitoring is indicated when a neuroleptic agent is used in conjunction with Fentanyl Citrate Injection as an anesthetic premedication, for the induction of anesthesia, or as an adjunct in the maintenance of general or regional anesthesia.

-When fentanyl Citrate Injection is used with a neuroleptic and an EEG is used for postoperative monitoring, the EEG pattern may return to normal slowly
+When Fentanyl Citrate Injection is used with a neuroleptic and an EEG is used for postoperative monitoring, the EEG pattern may return to ormal slowly

-ADVERSE REACTIONS The following serious adverse reactions are described, or described
+ADVERSE REACTIONS

-- in greater detail, in other sections:

-Addiction, Abuse, and Misuse [see Warnings and Precautions (5.1)] - Precautions (5.2) Interactions with Benzodiazepines and Other CNS Depressants [see Warnings and Precautions (5.4)] - Serotonin Syndrome [see Warnings and Precautions (5.7)] Severe Cardiovascular Depression [see Warnings and Precautions strointestinal Adverse Reactions (see Warnings and Precautions - Seizures [see Warnings and Precautions (5.11)]
+- The following serious adverse reactions are described, or described in greater detail, in other sections.
+Addiction, Abuse, and Misuse (see Warnings and Precautions - Life-Threatening Respiratory Depression [see Warnings and Precautions (5 2)1 - Interactions with Benzodiazepines and Other CNS Depressants [see Warnings and Precautions (5.4)] Severe Cardiovascular Depression [see Warnings and Precautions - Serotonin Syndrome [see Warnings and Precautions (5.7)] Gastrointestinal Adverse Reactions [see Warnings and - Precautions (5 10)1 Seizures [see Warnings and Precautions (5.11)]

 The following adverse reactions associated with the use of fentanyl were identified in clinical studies or postmarketing reports.
-Because some of these reactions were reported voluntarily from a population of uncertain size it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
-As with other opioid agonists, the most common serious adverse reactions reported to occur with fentanyl are respiratory depression apnea, rigidity and bradycardia; if these remain untreated, respiratory arrest, circulatory depression or cardiac arrest could occur.
-Other adverse reactions that have been reported are hypertension. hypotension, dizziness, blurred vision, nausea, emesis, larvngo spasm, diaphoresis, serotonin syndrome, adrenal insufficiency, and anaphylaxis.
+Because some of these reactions were reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their requency or establish a causal relationship to drug exposure

+As with other opioid agonists, the most common serious adverse eactions reported to occur with fentanyl are respiratory depression, appeal rigidity and bradycardia; if these remain untreated, respiratory arrest, circulatory depression or cardiac arrest could occur.
+Other adverse reactions that have been reported are hypertension ypotension, dizziness, blurred vision, nausea, emesis, laryngo spasm, diaphoresis, serotonin syndrome, adrenal insufficiency, and anaphvlaxis.

 It has been reported that secondary rebound respiratory depression may occasionally occur postoperatively.
-When a tranquilizer is used with Fentanyl Citrate Injection, the following adverse reactions can occur: chills and/or shivering, restlessness and postoperative hal lucinatory episodes (sometimes associated with transient periods of mental depression); extrapyramidal symptoms (dystonia, akathisia and oculogyric crisis) have been observed up to 24 hours postoperatively.
-When they occur, extrapyramidal symptoms can usually be controlled with anti-parkinson agents.
-Postoperative drowsiness is also frequently reported following the use of neuroleptics with fentanyl
+When a tranquilizer is used with Fentanyl Citrate Injection, the following adverse reactions can occur: chills and/or shivering, restlessness and postoperative hallucinatory episodes (sometimes associated with transient periods of mental depression); extrapyramidal symptoms (dystonia, akathisia and oculogyric crisis) have been observed up to 24 hours postoneratively.
+When they occur, extrapyramidal symptoms can usually be controlled with anti-parkinson agents Postoperative drowsiness is also frequently reported following the use of neuroleptics with fentanyl citrate

 Cases of cardiac dysrhythmias, cardiac arrest, and death have been reported following the use of fentanyl citrate with a neuroleptic agent.

-Serotonin syndrome: Cases of serotonin syndrome, a potentially fe-threatening condition, have been reported during concomitant use of opioids with serotonergic drugs.
+Serotonin syndrome: Cases of serotonin syndrome, a potentially ning condition, have been reported during concomitant use of opioids with serotonergic drugs.